mallikarjun-sidveer/CodingBestPractices/README.md

   If we name the method like **CancelExportForDeletedProducts()** instead of comments what will happen?
 So, method names are more affective than comments.
 Methods execute and they are real.
 But comment is good for some cases like, when visual studio will take comments for creating an API documentation and those comments are different, you can use "///" for those comments so that other developers can get intelligence of API or Library.

+# Avoid Unnecessary Regions in Class
+Regions are a feature of VS that allow you to surround blocks of code.
+It could be a single or multiple methods.
+The region exists because it is easier to navigate around the large file.
+The regions are used to hide ugly code or class that have exploded in size . _If a class does too many things it also violates the Single Responsibility Principle.
+So next time whenever you will think for adding a new region to your file take step back and ask that is it possible to separate your region into a separate class._

 # C# Code Improvement Tips